syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 #### Customize the Color Palette

-You can change the default colors of the `ColorPalette` in toolbar.
+Change the default colors of the `ColorPalette` in the toolbar.

 {% tabs %}